Neo-Vorsatz/Libraries/C Matrices/README.md

 ## How To Use
 Copy the header and implementation files anywhere where your C-compiler can find it (usually at the standard directory or in the same directory as your main file).
 Then import the module like you would any other module, using `#include`.<br>
 You can make edits to the header file to modify the module to suit your needs:
-- You can change the value of SIZE (a char value) to change the maximum size of your matrices.
+- You can change the value of SIZE (a int value) to change the maximum size of your matrices.
 By default SIZE is 4, meaning a 4x4 matrix is the largest that can be used.
 - You can change the data type of mxElement_t to change the data type that the matrices use.
 By default mxElement_t is a double, to allow fractional values.

 ## Data Structures